Trace Features

 Types

-Currently there are five types of trace features:
+Currently there are these types of trace features:

 Of course, segments are contiguous in a specific version only.
 Operations (except for the annotate operation) alter the order of the nodes, and versions are just their output.
 That’s why to ease later processing it is convenient to store the relative position of each node in a segment for every version.